RESTful-Otaku/unhaunter/assets/maps/AI_README.md

 # AI README: Understanding Unhaunter Map Data (TMX/TSX)

-**Purpose:** This document explains how Unhaunter utilizes Tiled map editor files (`.tmx` and `.tsx`) to define game levels, focusing on the information encoded within the Tileset (`.tsx`) files that AI assistants need to understand for code analysis and generation.
+**Purpose:** This document explains how Unhaunter utilises Tiled map editor files (`.tmx` and `.tsx`) to define game levels, focusing on the information encoded within the Tileset (`.tsx`) files that AI assistants need to understand for code analysis and generation.

 **Core Concept:** The `.tsx` files act as a crucial bridge between visual tiles in the spritesheets (`assets/img/*.png`) and the game's logic implemented in Bevy.
-Information stored in the TSX determines the behavior and properties of objects placed in `.tmx` map files.
+Information stored in the TSX determines the behaviour and properties of objects placed in `.tmx` map files.

 ## 1. Tiled `type` -> Bevy `Class` Mapping